 In addition to restoring the finial, the Muir Shelter needs to have its leaking corbelled granite roof re-pointed, its broken window replaced, and the entry door rehung on replacement hinges, after 90 years of constant use.
 Removing the accumulated grime, mold and mildew from the interior chamber is also on the “must-do” maintenance list!

-The Conservancy seeks to contract to have this work done in the fall of 2019.
+The Conservancy is waiting for approvals from SEKI and seeks to have this work done in the 2020 season.
 The reconstructed finial will be an “in-kind” replacement based on careful research of the historic record.
 Here is a sketch that was made using the original architectural plans as reference.
 The scope and details of the proposed restoration work is being coordinated with the Cultural Resource Officer at the Sequoia and Kings Canyon National Parks headquarters.
 The restoration work will be reviewed and approved to be in compliance with the Secretary of the Interior’s “Standards for Restoration” as required for all National Park owned historic structures.